aniolpetit/irwa-2025-group06/project_progress/part_1/IRWA_Part1_Report.md

 - Recognition of domain-specific characteristics
 - Foundations for IR system design decisions

-The processed dataset and analysis results are now ready for use in subsequent parts of the project, including:
+The processed dataset and analysis results are now ready for use in subsequent parts of the project.
-- **Part 2:** Indexing and search implementation
-- **Part 3:** Ranking and relevance feedback
-- **Part 4:** Evaluation and optimization

 All code is modular, well-documented, and reusable, following software engineering best practices for maintainability and extensibility.

+AI tools were used to assist in generating the overall structure of main functions and report formatting.
+However, the code architecture, analytical methodology, and all strategic decisions were designed by the project team.
+Every AI-generated function was manually revised, debugged, and fine-tuned to ensure correctness and alignment with project requirements.
+All analytical insights, interpretations, and conclusions represent the team's understanding and work.

 ---

+**D'AQUÍ FINS AL FINAL PER MI ES POT TREURE TB**

 ## Appendix: Code Structure